MiezLP/bepes/_posts/2025-04-16-Bughunting-Program.md

 ---
-title: Bughunting Program
+title: BugHunting Program
-description: Infos about Bughunting
+description: Infos about the BugHunting Program
 categories: [LogWorks,Info]
 date: 2025-04-16 10:19:00 +0800
 author: meez
 ---

 # __Bug Hunting Program__
-## Get cool rewards for finding bugs!
+Get cool rewards for finding bugs!

 The Bug Hunting Program is interlinked with the UnbelievaBoat [Discord](https://discord.gg/uEbTSzZnwy) economy.
 You get BugCoins for finding bugs, with which you can then buy perks, rack up enough points and you can get really cool stuff!